 For many, this expansive boardwalk through the diverse wetlands of Camp Fitch is a favorite.
 The tall tulip trees, enormous leaves of the skunk cabbage, migrating spring birds, croaks of the frogs and bright yellow March marigolds lift the spirit and encourage the soul.

 Camp Fitch has four unique shooting sports facilities: Archery, BBs, twenty-two range and paintball course.
 Teaching responsible shooting sports at camp, results in a healthy respect and appreciation for the safe use of any shooting sport weapon.

 Sheetz and Schwebel Pavilions Return to the top

 Both pavilions offer great opportunities for outdoor programs in any kind of weather conditions.
 The attached fireplaces make them a favorite spot for a wide variety of events.

 Trinity Chapel Return to the top

 Camp Fitch's newest facility was completed in 2009.
-This spectacular chapel seats up to 250 people and provides an inspirational setting for church retreats, weddings, memorial services and special events.
+This spectacular chapel seats up to 250 people and provides an inspirational setting for church retreats, memorial services and special events.

 Mitchell Lodge Return to the top